About Middle Ridge Studio

 ABOUT THE V6 Ranch

 Middle Ridge Studio sits in the hills of the 20,000 acre V6 Ranch, owned and operated by the Varian Family since 1961.
 The ranch sits in the southern tip of Monterey County (Central Coast of California) in an area the Tachi Yokut named Cholame, meaning “The Beautiful One”.
 True to it’s name, the ranch envelops some of the most alluring, pristine landscapes in California and one of the most diverse ecosystems in the United States.
 Its grasslands, chaparral, tree groves, and lakes provide a home to black tailed deer, wild boar, coyotes, native plants, over 200 species of birds and so much more.
 The dramatic, ever-shifting, and vast landscapes were molded by the San Andreas Fault that runs through the ranch, not far from Middle Ridge Studio.
-The V6 Ranch is managed by award-winning conservationist, Jack Varian and is protected under a conservation easement, ensuring that the ranch will stay open and undivided for perpetuity.
+The V6 Ranch is managed by award-winning conservationist, Jack Varian and 17,000 acres are protected under a conservation easement, ensuring that the ranch will stay open and undivided for perpetuity.

 Middle Ridge Studio offers an unparalleled opportunity to create in a unaltered, secluded California landscape.